Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 ### API Key

-This is your Overseerr API key, which can be used to integrate Overseerr with third-party applications.
+This is your Jellyseerr API key, which can be used to integrate Jellyseerr with third-party applications.
 Do **not** share this key publicly, as it can be used to gain administrator access!

 If you need to generate a new API key for any reason, simply click the button to the right of the text box.

 ### Application Title

-If you aren't a huge fan of the name "Overseerr" and would like to display something different to your users, you can customize the application title!
+If you aren't a huge fan of the name "Jellyseerr" and would like to display something different to your users, you can customize the application title!

 ### Application URL

-Set this to the externally-accessible URL of your Overseerr instance.
+Set this to the externally-accessible URL of your Jellyseerr instance.

 You must configure this setting in order to enable password reset and [generation](../users/README.md#automatically-generate-password) emails.

 ### Enable Proxy Support

-If you have Overseerr behind a [reverse proxy](../../extending-overseerr/reverse-proxy.md), enable this setting to allow Overseerr to correctly register client IP addresses.
+If you have Jellyseerr behind a [reverse proxy](../../extending-overseerr/reverse-proxy.md), enable this setting to allow Jellyseerr to correctly register client IP addresses.
 For details, please see the [Express documentation](http://expressjs.com/en/guide/behind-proxies.html).

 This setting is **disabled** by default.